SCHEDULE OF EVENTS

 • Location: Tri-County Fairgrounds

-Our evening programming begins with a welcome with our Managing Director, Lou Bank and is followed by a land acknowledgement.
+Our evening programming begins with a welcome with our Managing Director, Lou Bank (they/them) and is followed by a land acknowledgement with George Brown (they/them), Bishop Tribal Youth Council.
+Then, Kara Flowers(she/her), a Bishop Climbing Ranger, will give a Climber Ethics Presentation.

 • Location: Tri-County Fairgrounds